-Mobile visitors to a website that takes longer than three seconds to load are more likely to abandon the page and never look back.
-This makes the performance of digital content key in determining how wide a swath of the public it reaches.
+Did you know that whenever a website takes longer than three seconds to load, mobile visitors are highly likely to abandon the page and never look back?
+This means that not only the quality but also the performance of digital content is key in determining its impact.
 Speed and reliability are more than just important user experience parameters, they're also decisive in search engine rankings.

-The best way to speed up your website is to make use of content delivery networks (CDNs).
-These server networks deliver content from regional servers to end-users, making it possible to deliver even large amounts of data.
+Content delivery networks, or CDNs, offer one of the best ways to speed up your website.
+These server networks deliver content from regional servers to end-users, making it possible to provide them with large amounts of data at fast speeds.

-In order to determine the most popular CDNs, we evaluated 5 million of the most-visited websites.
+To determine what the most popular CDNs are, we evaluated 5 million of the most-visited websites on the planet.
 Below, we've presented our findings.

-Cloudflare, with more than 6 million linked domains, is far and away the leading CDN provider on the market.
-One major reason for the service's popularity is its free plan which offers all of the most important features that a CDN should, meeting the needs of most private users or amateur programmers in the process.
+Cloudflare, with more than 6 million linked domains, is the world's leading CDN provider.
+One major reason for its popularity is its free plan which offers all of the most important features expected of a CDN, meeting the needs of most private users or amateur programmers.

-In addition to emphasizing performance, Cloudflare also focuses on security, offering DDoS protection and, for paying subscribers, an effective firewall.
-Also included are free SSL encryption and a highly versatile analytical tool.
+Apart from performance, Cloudflare also focuses on security, offering DDoS protection and an effective firewall for paying subscribers.
+Also included are free SSL encryption and a highly versatile analytics tool.

-Despite its impressive performance, Cloudflare scores lower in regard to speed, having to settle for a place in the middle of the CDNPerf ranking.
-As another drawback, additional features and functions are only available to paying subscribers, plans for which start at $20 per month.
+Despite its impressive performance, Cloudflare scores lower in regard to speed, having to settle for a place near the bottom of CDNPerf's ranking.
+As another drawback, additional features and extras are only available to paying subscribers, with plans starting at $20 per month.
 Services that have high requirements, like live streaming, aren't supported either.